Careers360 Logo

 Self-incompatibility in flowering plants is a genetic process to prevent self-fertilisation and promote cross-pollination.
 It allows a plant to recognise and reject its pollen or pollen from individuals that are similar genetically.
 In such a way, this provides the certainty that only pollen from different plants will fertilise the ovules.
 This is a complex interaction at the surface of the pistil between pollen and the surface of the pistil, controlled by special genes often called S-genes.

 Self-incompatibility is, therefore, of fundamental value to the gene diversity of plant populations, and a low degree of it equates to reduced adaptability and survival in the long term.
-Through the process of preventing inbreeding, this process reduces the chances of occurrence of genetic defects and enhances the chances of the introduction of new variations.
+Through the process of preventing inbreeding, this process reduces the chances of the occurrence of genetic defects and enhances the chances of the introduction of new variations.
 There has to be such a mechanism for the evolution of plant species for better survival in changing environments.

 NEET Highest Scoring Chapters & Topics